 Diller Education Award Recipients

-In March, the Nashville Predators Foundation announced the four recipients of the 2012 Jack Diller Education Award.
+In April, the Nashville Predators Foundation announced the four recipients of the 2014 Jack Diller Education Award.
 A total of $10,000 in college scholarships was awarded to the four students, who were selected from over 180 high school seniors from 75 different high schools who applied for the award.
-The Predators Foundation has awarded $70,000 in seven years.
+The Predators Foundation has awarded $90,000 in nine years.

 Jayce Arnette of Franklin (North Carolina State University)